Blog

 Summit County, Colorado is in USDA Hardiness Zone 5a.
 The average last spring frost is June 16 and first fall frost is September 4.

-Summit County County sits in USDA Zone 5a.
+Summit County sits in USDA Zone 5a.
 Daffodils grows reliably in zones 3a through 9b, so it's a good fit here.

-Can Daffodils grow in Summit County County's climate?
+Can Daffodils grow in Summit County's climate?

 🌱